GumadaYaroslav/minishell/README.md

 # MINISHELL #

 minishell is a project of school 42, in which you need to create your own shell, in many ways repeating the behavior of the bash.
-The project was carried out by [GumadaYaroslav](https://github.com/GumadaYaroslav) and Taras.
+The project was carried out by [Gumada Yaroslav](https://github.com/GumadaYaroslav) and [Taras Levko](https://github.com/Arheii).

 ### What is this repository for? ###